P8yDay/Route-66/submissions/INSTRUCTIONS.md

 We can't thank you enough!
 You are why our community exists!

-After you have completed a challenge (or its bonus tasks) in a programming language of your choice, you may share your code as follows:
+After you have completed a challenge in a programming language of your choice, follow these steps to share your solution:

+1. Navigate to the [Submissions](https://github.com/bonechurch/Route-66/tree/master/submissions) directory
+2. If none already exists, create a directory with the challenge name (i.e. hello-chicago-IL)
+3. Create a sub-directory with the programming language name (i.e. java)
+4. Create another sub-directory with your submission name (i.e. yourname-hello-chicago-IL)
+5. Append your solution within this final directory
+6. Finally, submit your pull request to our master branch

+If all goes well, the path to your solution should look something like this:

+> *hello-chicago-IL/java/bonechurch-hello-chicago-IL/src*

+Important Notes: